 Welcome to ChanticleerWithin 30 minutes of Philadelphia, Chanticleer is one of the great gardens of the region.
-We are celebrating two anniversaries in 2013 - our centennial as the Rosengarten estate, today's Chanticleer is a colorful, contemporary garden within an historic setting.
+We celebrated two anniversaries in 2013 - our centennial as the Rosengarten estate, today's Chanticleer is a colorful, contemporary garden within an historic setting.
 Come discover why London's Financial Times calls us "planted to perfection" and Garden Design magazine says we are "America's most inspiring garden."

 The Chanticleer Story